Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     The DEVICE_AATR_WO(name) helper macro can be used instead of DEVICE_ATTR(name, 0200, NULL, name_store);

-    Note that the macro automatically appends _store to the named attribute variable of the device for the store method.
+    Note that the woke macro automatically appends _store to the named attribute variable of the woke device for the woke store method.

     See: https://www.kernel.org/doc/html/latest/driver-api/driver-model/device.html#attributes